KohoVolit/api.parldata.eu/doc/event.rst

 The Event class should have properties for:

 #. the `organization <http://www.popoloproject.com/specs/organization.html>`_ where the event is held
     House of Commons

 #. name
     2nd Session

 #. identifier
     2

 #. type
     e.g. a session, sitting, etc.

 #. the time at which the event begins
-        January 1, 2013 at 12:30pm
+    October 9, 2013 at 9:00am

 #. the time at which the event ends
-        January 1, 2013 at 12:45pm
+    October 9, 2013 at 5:57pm

 #. parent event
     The 3rd sitting of the 2nd session

 -----------------